neokoenig/jQuery-gridmanager/CONTRIBUTING.md

 1. Run `grunt` to grunt this project.

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.

+Useful grunt tasks:

+1. `grunt dist` - Create a new version of the 'dist' folder and recompile everything from source.
+1. `grunt docs` - Run the documentation generator.

 ## Submitting pull requests